RosscoIMF/Spring-Load-Calculator/README.md

   The program will compute the new compression in millimeters.
   New compression minus old compression = amount of additional preload required if the current spring is to be used.

-  It will also display the multiplying factor showing the proportional change.
+  It will also display the multiplication factor that represents the proportional change in the number of spring coils required compared to the old spring.

   View Results: